afei-h/dacade-celo101/README.md

 # ANYPIXELS
-This is a Dapp where anyone is able to create and trade his own pixel 8*8 art.
+This is a Dapp where anyone is able to create and trade their own pixel 8*8 arts.
 you can:
     create any pixel art
     Set a fair price and earn cUSD. ————sure, you can change the price at any time